-The idea has been around for a while, which does not make it less gripping, quite the opposite, it is worthwhile to occasionally revisit it, if only for the sake of positive stimulus.
+The idea has been around for a while, which doesn’t make it any less gripping, quite the opposite, it is worthwhile to occasionally revisit it, if only for the sake of positive stimulus.

-The first one to formulate it within the scientific field, though, is Martin Schwarz, a professor of microbiology and biomedical engineering at the University of Virginia, who published an article about the role of stupidity in scientific research, in the Journal of Cell Science in 2008.
+The first one to formulate the concept within the scientific field, though, was Martin Schwarz, a professor of microbiology and biomedical engineering at the University of Virginia, who published an article about the role of stupidity in scientific research, in the Journal of Cell Science in 2008.

 Schwarz suggests that not only is it okay to feel stupid as a researcher, but that it is, indeed, necessary, because If you only address questions whose answers are already known, that might make you feel smart, but you won’t be contributing to significant breakthroughs.

-Schwarz got the inspiration after coming across an old friend he had not met for many years.
+Schwarz was inspired after coming across an old friend he had not met for many years.

 “We had been Ph.D. students at the same time, both studying science, although in different areas.
 She later dropped out of graduate school, went to Harvard Law School and is now a senior lawyer for a major environmental organization.
 At some point, the conversation turned to why she had left graduate school.
 To my utter astonishment, she said it was because it made her feel stupid.
 After a couple of years of feeling stupid every day, she was ready to do something else.”

 “I had thought of her as one of the brightest people I knew and her subsequent career supports that view.
 What she said bothered me.
 I kept thinking about it; sometime the next day, it hit me.
 Science makes me feel stupid too.
 It’s just that I’ve gotten used to it.
 So used to it, in fact, that I actively seek out new opportunities to feel stupid.
 I wouldn’t know what to do without that feeling.
 I even think it’s supposed to be this way.”